INTENS-FI/intens/simulink/README.md

   not exist.
 - I had to unset FMU Export / Structured names for parameters.
 When set it caused an internal error in the TLC definition.

+## Run-time error handling

+- Matlab Coder essentially ignores `assert` and `error`, generating no code for them.
+- However, code is generated for Simulink model verification blocks such as assertions: they produce calls to `utAssert(cond)`, a C preprocessor macro.
+By default it expands to nothing but that can be changed.
+- FMI Toolbox redefines `utAssert` to interrupt simulation.
+The implementation is hidden in object files provided by the toolbox.
+- I have modified Simulix to `longjmp` out of generated code on `utAssert`.
+I don't see any generated calls to `malloc`, so hopefully it is safe.
+- Unfortunately the FMU SDK used by Simulix does not support providing any diagnostic information such as an error message.
+There is a flag that can be set to terminate simulation, nothing more.
+FMI Toolbox is likely to provide better diagnostics.
+- It should also be possible to raise errors from "S-functions" written in C with `ssSetErrorStatus`.
+It takes an error message as argument.
+S-functions are basically like FMUs but only for Simulink.
+- "Simulink functions" can be called from Matlab function blocks.
+Simulink functions can be defined in various ways, including Simulink diagrams and S-functions.
+- We can create a Simulink function, say `assert1(cond)` and define with a diagram containing just an assertion block.
+It can then be called from Matlab.
+Unfortunately it won't provide any indication where it was called from.
+-   It would now seem natural to define a Simulink function as a S-function in C like:

+        if (!cond)
+            ssSetErrorStatus(S, msg);

+    Two-argument calls to `assert` could then be replaced by calls to the Simulink function.
+Unfortunately it appears that Simulink functions cannot take string arguments such as msg.
+- It is also unclear what happens to `ssSetErrorStatus` in FMU export.
+Only `utAssert` has been tested.